How to Make a Simple Benchtop Router Table (With Table Fence)

 How to make a benchtop router table.
 Homemade router table.

-1. Add a stand/legs to the router tabletop.
-It will make the benchtop router table higher and can be used both on the table and on its own.
+1. Add a stand or legs to the router tabletop.
+It will make the router table higher and can be used both on a workbench and on its own.

-3. Add a chamfer to the router table fence to prevent sawdust from getting stuck between the fence and the tabletop
+4. Implement a chamfer on the router table fence.
+The routed chamfer prevents sawdust from getting stuck between the fence and the tabletop.

-The installed t-track slots not only allow you to quickly attach a fence or a sawdust collector but also allow the use of additional devices such as a miter gauge or a tenoning jig.
+The installed t-track slots not only allow you to quickly attach a fence or a sawdust collector but also allow you to use additional devices such as a miter gauge, a tenoning jig, a box joint jig, and more.

 Share this post with your friends